 (1) In May 2015, we entered into a lease agreement for our new headquarters in Lexington, Massachusetts.
 We occupied this space in September 2015 and the lease term commenced in the same month.
-In February 2016, we amended this lease by leasing an additional 3,888 square feet which we expect to occupy in July 2016.
-This table reflects our lease obligations assuming we occupy the additional space in July 2016
+In February 2016, we amended this lease by leasing an additional 3,888 square feet which we occupied in July 2016, and the lease term commenced in the same month.